ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

 # Ubuntu MATE for Raspberry Pi

-Ubuntu MATE 20.04 beta 1 is available for Raspberry Pi Model B 2, 3, 3+ and 4 with
-separate images for  `armhf` (ARMv7 32-bit) and `arm64` (ARMv8 64-bit).
-We have done
-what we can to optimise the builds for the Raspberry Pi without sacrificing the full desktop environment Ubuntu MATE provides on PC.
+Ubuntu MATE 20.04 is available for Raspberry Pi with separate images for `armhf` (ARMv7 32-bit) and `arm64` (ARMv8 64-bit).
+We have done what we can to optimise the builds for the Raspberry Pi without sacrificing the full desktop environment Ubuntu MATE provides on PC.

 Ubuntu MATE for the Raspberry Pi provides a complete, familiar, desktop environment that can be used for basic desktop computing.
 It is also of interest to makers and